 Creating a Plan

 Once you have your goals and an outline of what needs to be done, this page allows you to choose or create a training plan that is tailored to your needs and schedule.
-There will be added discussion on how to adapt and use backup plans if and when plans go awry.
+There will be added discussion on how to adapt and use backup plans if plans go awry.

 Most marathon training systems highlight this run as the most important workout of the week.
 This is only true if it is done correctly.
-This section outlines the benefits of and pitfalls of the Long Run and why this run may hurt your training more than help. (spoiler alert, many runners simply spend too much time on the road!)
+This section outlines the benefits of and pitfalls of the Long Run and why this run may hurt your training, more than help. (spoiler alert, many runners simply spend too much time on the road!)
 You’ll also gain insight into multiple approaches to your long-run workouts, so you’re totally prepped for race day.

 Base Training.
 (Build up Phase)

 Once you’ve established your base and have a strong foundation, it’s time to start building up with specific workouts which will target your weakness and play to your strengths.
 Workout training helps maximize your speed, strength and endurance.
 This where you work!

 A popular misconception is that the purpose of training is to increase the intensity, which is undeniably tied to one’s capacity for misery.

 Our motto is “Run smart, not hard.” in your training.
 Once you’re in shape, another secret to successfully running marathons is your ability to run fast efficiently.
 It’s possible for a mid-pack runner to knock 10-15 minutes off their time without running any harder, just by learning how to run more efficiently.
 This section includes everything from tying your shoes correctly, advanced breathing techniques, and how to run the shortest, allowable distance in a race.
 This section also addresses how to handle excess cold or heat.

 As the name suggests, marathon-training tapering means to back off the workload and intensity.
 A proper taper allows the body to heal and be at max readiness on the day of the race.
 This section explores all the nuances of tapering including both the physical and mental aspects of what one can expect.